-The 2000 Census the population for the HMBFD territory is 20,244 and the population for Pt.
-Montara Fire Districts is 4,903.
+The 2000 Census population for the HMBFD territory is 20,244 and the population for PMFD is 4,903.
 Based on the Association of Bay Area Governments (ABAG) "Projections 2005", the City of Half Moon Bay population from 2000 to 2025 is projected to grow by 23% and unincorporated areas in the sphere of Half Moon Bay, which includes the unincorporated Midcoast, is projected to grow by approximately 14%.